1. Application and Purpose

 2. Honest and Ethical Conduct

 All Employees and Directors shall perform their duties in an honest and ethical manner.
-This includes:

 Avoiding situations in which their personal, family or financial interests conflict with those of the Company;